DISHITACHAUHAN/FlappyBird_javaProject/README.md

 -> Scores are saved in a MySQL database automatically after each game.

 -> Responsive controls using the SPACE key to jump and restart.<H3>
+🧱 Tech Stack
+Java SE (Swing) – for GUI and game logic.

+MySQL – for score storage.

+JDBC – for database connectivity.

+🗃️ Database Schema
+sql
+Copy
+Edit
+CREATE TABLE scores (
+  id INT AUTO_INCREMENT PRIMARY KEY, score INT NOT NULL
+);
+🚀 How to Run
+Ensure MySQL is running and create a database named flappybird.

+Update DB credentials in the code (ScoreDAO class).

+Compile and run FlappyBirdGame.java in your IDE or terminal.

+Press SPACE to play and restart!

+📷 Screenshot
+(Add a screenshot of the game here)

+📁 Project Structure
+FlappyBirdGame – Main class for game UI and logic.

+Score – Model for score data.

+ScoreDAO – Handles database operations.

+🏁 Credits
+Created as a Java project for demonstrating GUI design, database connectivity, and MVC principles in a single file.

 <BR>
 🧱 Tech Stack
 <BR>